tgrundtvig/Abstractica-Open3D-Railway-Teaching/README.md

 - **C++ Programming for Embedded Systems**: You’ll gain experience programming the ESP32 microcontroller in C++, directly interacting with hardware to control train movement, sensor input, and communication functions.

 ### Project-Oriented Learning with Flexibility
 This elective is designed to be highly project-oriented, giving you the freedom to focus on the areas and technologies that interest you most.
 You are not expected to master every aspect of the project; instead, you can concentrate on a specific functionality, whether that’s in Java programming, electronics, networking, or embedded systems.
-This independent approach allows you to gain a deep understanding of selected technologies while contributing to a project that continues to grow with input from future students.
+This independent approach allows you to gain a deep understanding of your selected technologies while contributing to a project that continues to grow with input from future students.

 ### Building on a Strong Foundation
 The project already has a foundational framework in place, allowing you to dive straight into advanced tasks and make meaningful contributions to the railway system.
 While it may not be feasible to complete every feature within the project timeframe, your work will have lasting impact, benefiting the ongoing development of the system and future students who work with it.